directus-labs/guest-authoring/directus-job-board-platform/index.md

   setCookie(name, "", -1);
 };
 ```

-Then implement the login functionality with the following code:
+Then implement the login functionality:

 ```ts
 //...